Lower Cache Creek Feasibility Study (LCCFS)

-The USACE has considered the study results in identifying whether there is a Federal interest in a constructing a project.
+The study is slated for completion in summer 2021.
+The USACE will use study results to determine whether or not there is a Federal interest in a constructing a project.
 If there is, the USACE will issue a Chief’s Report, recommending to Congress that the project be authorized, and making the project eligible for federal funding.
 It can also help in identifying and securing additional state funding.

 USACE Draft Feasibility Study Highlights Tentatively Selected Plan

 The USACE released its Lower Cache Creek Draft Feasibility Report and the related Draft Supplemental Environmental Impact Statement in late December 2019.
 The draft includes an overview of the USACE’s Tentatively Selected Plan, called Alternative 2A – Levee and Conveyance Plan.
 Alternative 2A involves improving existing levees and constructing a new levee and conveyance channel north of the City to prevent flooding from Cache Creek.
 Proposed project features include levee embankments, seepage berms, a drainage channel, cutoff walls, a weir, and closure structures across certain roads and railways.

 Lower Cache Creek Feasibility Study Alternative 2A Project Map

 Alternative 2A’s estimated cost is $258,861,000.
 Of that amount, $168,852,000 would be funded by the USACE.
 The remainder of the cost, or $90,009,000, would be cost-shared between the City of Woodland and the CVFPB.